vishaldwivedi/RxSwift_Connect/README.md

 Use Rx for orchestrating asynchronous and event-based computations Code that deals with more than one event or asynchronous computation gets complicated quickly as it needs to build a state-machine to deal with ordering issues.
 Next to this, the code needs to deal with successful and failure termination of each separate computation.
 This leads to code that doesn’t follow normal control-flow, is hard to understand and hard to maintain.
     Rx makes these computations first-class citizens.
-This provides a model that allows for readable and composable APIs to deal with these asynchronous computations. */
+This provides a model that allows for readable and composable APIs to deal with these asynchronous computations.

-Use Rx to deal with asynchronous sequences of data*
+Use Rx to deal with asynchronous sequences of data

 # Best practice for designing with Rx in Mind